 Fire Safety FAQs

-Who is responsible for fire safety at work?
+Who is responsible for fire safety in the workplace?

 The legal position is that it is primarily the Duty Holder or the Responsible Person, which in a workplace is the employer.
 For premises that are not workplaces it will be the person who has control of the premises as occupier or otherwise or the owner is responsible for fire safety.